One Year Later: The Agentic CLI Revolution Revisited

 # - Deployment considerations

 Why it works: AI understands your project’s patterns, not just generic code examples.
-This has been a game-changer for consistency across my projects.
+The context file pays for itself quickly.

 💰 The Economics: What Changed